 Heat pumps extract heat from the surrounding environment and use it to warm water in a tank.
 By utilising the ambient air temperature, they are able to achieve a high level of energy efficiency.

-Heat pumps work a bit like an air conditioner in reverse.
+Heat pumps work a bit like a refrigerator in reverse.
 A fan draws air through an evaporator.
 Thermal energy within the air is transferred to a liquid refrigerant causing it to change into a gas.
 The refrigerant gas is then drawn into a compressor which increases the pressure and temperature.
 A heat exchanger then transports the hot gas refrigerant around the outside of the water tank.
 This heats the water inside the tank.
 The gaseous refrigerant reverts back into a liquid and then the process starts again.

 Heat pumps are not overly common in Australia but their popularity is growing every day.
 They have been widely used in Europe and North America for over 50 years.
 As such, Heat Pumps are a proven technology that delivers excellent efficiency and long life reliability.